 On this day in 1912, 34-year-old immigrant mill-worker Anna LoPizzo was shot and killed by police whilst peacefully picketing in the Lawrence Textile Strike.
 Unlike the majority of heroines recalled here at On This Deity, Anna LoPizzo was in no way remarkable.
 In life, she wasn’t at the vanguard of reform or revolution.
 In death, she didn’t become a world-famous martyr.
 So anonymous was she that it’s not even certain “LoPizzo” was her real surname.
 Like millions of other Europeans, she’d sacrificed all to cross the Atlantic in search of the American Dream – only to encounter grueling hardships and a xenophobic caste system.
 But Anna’s forgotten story is central to one of the most significant strikes in labour history – and, just over 100 years later, a sobering reminder of the divide that remains between the ruling class and the rest of us.

 In 1912, Lawrence, Massachusetts was a city of mostly poor immigrants who worked in the textile mills – many of them women and children as young as seven.
-Pay was piss poor, conditions were unimaginably brutal: six-day work weeks; toxic fibres and suffocating dust; dangerous machinery … one poor 13-year-old girl was entirely scalped when a loom snagged her hair.
-Little surprise that a third of Lawrence mill workers were doomed to die before they turned 25.
+Pay was piss poor, conditions were unimaginably brutal: six-day work weeks; toxic fibres and suffocating dust; dangerous machinery… one poor 13-year-old girl was entirely scalped when a loom snagged her hair.
+Little surprise that a third of Lawrence mill workers were doomed to die before they reached 25.

-When a new Massachusetts law was passed reducing the working week for women and children from 56 to a maximum of 54 hours, mill owners deducted two hours of pay while demanding the same output.
+When a new Massachusetts law was passed reducing the working week for women and children from 56 to a maximum of 54 hours, mill owners responded by deducting two hours of pay while demanding the same output.
 The 30-cent pay cut was the equivalent of three loaves of bread.
 For poor workers already struggling to feed their families, this was tantamount to starvation.
-Opening their payslips, Polish women shouted “short pay!” and walked out.
+Opening their payslips, a group of Polish women shouted “short pay!” and walked out.
 Within a week, some 20,000 more mill workers – mainly women – joined the strike in bold defiance of the gender and ethnic disadvantages their bosses so cruelly exploited.

 Leaders from the Industrial Workers of the World rushed to Lawrence to help organise the women in what would come to be known as the Bread and Roses Strike.
 Fair pay and dignity?
 For early twentieth-century working women, this was an alien concept.
 But the Bread and Roses Strike was the first American labour struggle to reject the age-old notion that women were lesser than men, as well as the arrogant assumption that ethnically divided groups could not be organised.
 “The women wanted to picket,” recalled Elizabeth Gurley Flynn – the infamous Rebel Girl of the IWW.
 “They were valiant fighters.”